Défi Chal'enge, a career launchpad for students in the Master of Science program

 Company

-This Thursday, January 31, will see the fifth edition of the Chal'enge Challenge.
-The idea is to ask MTI3D research master's students to create virtual and augmented reality simulators to meet the needs of businesses.
-Some of the winners have been hired, while others are starting their own businesses.
-We look back on five years of the challenge with Jean-Rémy Chardonnet, head of the MTI3D master's program atthe Institut Image in Chalon-sur-Saône.
+This Thursday, January 31, will mark the 5th edition of the Chal'enge Challenge.
+The concept involves asking students in Master of Science MTI3DMaster of Science to create virtual and augmented reality simulators to meet the needs of businesses.
+Among the winners, some have been hired, while others are starting their own companies.
+A look back at five years of the challenge with Jean-Rémy Chardonnet, director of the Master of Science program atthe Institut Image in Chalon-sur-Saône

-The Chal'enge Challenge has been running for five years now, enabling students on the MTI3D research master's program to apply the knowledge they have acquired to benefit businesses in the Bourgogne-Franche-Comté region.
+The Chal'enge Challenge has been around for five years now, giving students in Master of Science MTI3D Master of Science program the opportunity to apply their knowledge to benefit businesses in the Bourgogne-Franche-Comté region.

 Success and recognition are on the cards.
 Twenty-seven companies took part, and for the past two years, the University Institute of Technology (IUT) in Chalon-sur-Saône has been offering its students enrolled in the professional bachelor's degree program in "Image and Sound Techniques and Activities" the opportunity to compete in the "Communication (web, videos)" category.

-Master's students at the Institut Image in Chalon-sur-Saône are creating simulators and demonstrators using augmented reality and virtual reality.
-It wouldn't be a challenge if it weren't for the two-week deadline for completion in pairs.
+Master of Science students Master of Science the Institut Image in Chalon-sur-Saône are developing simulators and demonstrators that use augmented reality and virtual reality.
+It wouldn't be a challenge if they didn't have to complete the project in pairs within a two-week deadline.

 This year, the public will be able to see the students' results on January 31 at 2 p.m. at Nicéphore Cité in Chalon-sur-Saône.
 The public will choose their favorite project and award it the People's Choice Award after testing a few simulators, such as one that allows users to discover:

-Jean-Rémy Chardonnet, academic director of the MTI3D Research Master's program in Chalon-sur-Saône, is co-organizing the Challenge with Grand Chalon, the Saône-et-Loire Chamber of Commerce and Industry, and Nicéphore Cité.
-"The Chal'enge Challenge is a real springboard for our students to find jobs in the field of virtual reality, but also for companies as an accelerator of digital transition."
+Jean-Rémy Chardonnet, academic director of Master of Science MTI3D Master of Science in Chalon-sur-Saône, is co-organizing the Challenge with Grand Chalon, the Saône-et-Loire Chamber of Commerce and Industry, and Nicéphore Cité.
+"The Chal'enge Challenge is a real springboard for our students to find jobs in the field of virtual reality, but also for companies as an accelerator of the digital transition."

 Jean-Rémy remembers in particular: